(Above) "Vincent Thomas Bridge" by Susan Logoreci.

 The Los Angeles County Department of Public Health (Public Health) has issued a number of protocols to plan for the safe reopening of our arts, culture, and creative economy sectors.
 We collaborate with Public Health to help the creative community navigate COVID-19 openings safely, and we centralized these documents here for easy access.

 Arts and culture are essential to LA County's economy, identity, wellbeing, and recovery.
 We offer this guidance as we all navigate the reopening and recovery phases of our cultural sector.

 As certain activities are allowed to resume, the Health Officer continues to urge residents to proceed with caution.
 Vaccinations are primary tool with which we fight COVID-19, and information about them is below.
-With variants, breakthrough cases, and winter approaching -- as well as the increased indoor activity and travel that comes with it -- we still need to consider safety protocols at our arts organizations.
 Certain activities are allowed, but that does not mean those activities are without risk.

 Permitted Activities for Arts and Culture

 The following Public Health protocols provide detailed guidelines for specific types of venues and activities.
 Protocols are legally required mandates and must be followed.
 Read these carefully to ensure any planned events or activities fall within what is permitted under these guidelines.

 Reopening and recovery is dynamic.
 As sectors reopen, health orders are adjusted.Check the County Public Health website regularly for updates.

 Questions about your specific events and plans are best answered by representatives from the Department of Public Health.
 Contact the COVID-19 call center for assistance at (877) 777-5799.
 Arts and Culture staff are unable to review plans or provide specific feedback or guidance on how to comply with the public health order.
 But you can write to firstname.lastname@example.org and we can work with our DPH contacts to get you answers.